 Existing walk-in centres

-The Walk-in Centres at North Ormesby (part of Resolution Health Centre) and Eston Grange will close on 31 March 2017.
-The GP practice at Resolution in North Ormesby will remain open for registered patients.
+The Walk-in Centres at North Ormesby (part of Resolution Health Centre) and Eston Grange have now closed.

 If patients are not registered to a GP in the area, you can find your nearest NHS doctors by visiting NHS Choices.